Michael J. Prince: Academic career

 Prince received his PhD in Politics from the University of Exeter in 1979.
 He is also a graduate of Carleton University and Queen's University.
 Between 1978 and 1987 he was lecturer, assistant professor, and then associate professor in the School of Public Administration at Carleton University.
-He took up his current position at the University of Victoria in 1987, as the inaugural Lansdowne Chair in Social Policy.
+He took up his position at the University of Victoria in 1987, as the inaugural Lansdowne Chair in Social Policy, and retired from the University of Victoria in June 2025.

 Prince is acknowledged nationally and internationally as a leading authority on Canadian social policy and disability issues.
 He has been a visiting scholar at the University of Edinburgh and Massey College at the University of Toronto as well as an invited speaker at universities of Cambridge, Glasgow, Kent, London, Oxford, Ulster, Washington, and York.
 He has spoken at an APEC workshop in Mexico, an International Disability Research Conference in the United States, and presented at the United Nations.

 Prince has led major Canadian research programs including a six-year (2009-2014) SSHRC community-university research alliance entitled, Disabling Poverty, Enabling Citizenship.
 In 1994-95, he was the research director to the House of Commons Standing Committee on Human Resources Development for a major social security review by the Government of Canada.
 He has also advised federal and provincial government ministries, departments and agencies in relation to electoral systems, employment programming, social housing, and disability income maintenance.